octo-technology/OpenTezos/docs/contribute/opentezos.md

 ![](../../static/img/contribute/propose-changes.png)
 <small className="figure">FIGURE 3: Edit the chapter file and propose the changes</small>

-- Github now offers you to create a `Pull request`, i.e., propose your changes to the admins of the _OpenTezos_ repository.
-Click `Create pull request`.
+- Gitlab offers you to create a `Merge request`, i.e., propose your changes to the admins of the _OpenTezos_ repository.
+Click `Create merge request`.

 ![](../../static/img/contribute/create-pull-request.png)
 <small className="figure">FIGURE 4: Create a pull request.</small>